uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Experimental Evaluation

-In the fourth variant, we assume that instructions cannot be macro-fused.
+In the fourth variant, we assume that instructions cannot be macro fused.
 For \bhiveu, this makes no difference, as these benchmarks contain no branch instructions.
 For \bhivel, on the other hand, the error increases by more than an order of magnitude.